ZenderB3D/pp_docs/docs/Create/addparts.md

 >If the rod comes with multiple child objects, you only select 1 child object and lastly the rod. **For rods the scene should be empty and only contain to-be rod objects to make this work properly!**

 >Also: A rod needs its origin set to a number < 0 on the global Y axis.
 Any vertices 'beyond' the origin will stick out of the piston.
 These rods are not suited for the custom mode typically.
+Rotation should also be applied after rotating the cylinder.

 If you make a part with these features, the proper collection structure and/or any name conventions are added for you.